Top 10 entries

 First of all, what is reaching the maximum genetic limit for muscle growth?

-When a beginner starts his muscle gaining process, he starts gaining muscle mass at 1 to 1.5% of his body weight while advanced starts at 0.25 to 0.5% of his body weight.
+When a beginner starts his muscle-gaining process, he starts gaining muscle mass at 1 to 1.5% of his body weight, while an advanced lifter starts at 0.25 to 0.5% of his body weight.

 Facts/scientific evidence: